lgic-2018/notes/unit 4/user interface classes.md

 5. [View](#View)
 6. [Custom](#Custom)

-Example of a basic `Activity` class in Android Java:
+Example of a basic `Activity` class in Android:

 <!--  id activity  so thate when user click on #activity user should move here -->